Church of North India: Diocese of Chotanagpur

 Founded from Calcutta diocese in 1890, the current diocese is based in Ranchi, its territory is Jharkhand and the bishop is B. B. Baskey.

 Diocese of Lucknow

-Erected in 1893 from the Diocese of Calcutta.
-The diocese is headquartered at Allahabad and serves Uttar Pradesh.
+The Diocese of Lucknow is an ecclesiastical jurisdiction of the Church of India (CIPBC), with its headquarters in Prayagraj, Uttar Pradesh.
+Established in 1893 following its separation from the Diocese of Calcutta, the diocese retained Prayagraj as its administrative center despite being named after the city of Lucknow.
+It encompasses the eastern region of Uttar Pradesh and includes several deaneries such as Jhansi, Prayagraj, Lakhimpur, Gorakhpur, Varanasi, Mirzapur.

 Diocese of Nagpur

 The diocese was originally created in 1902/03, from Chotanagpur diocese.

 Diocese of North East India

 The CNI Northeast diocese, based in Shillong, North East India is headed by bishop Michael Herenz.
 It originated as the Diocese of Assam, in the Anglican Church of India, erected from Calcutta in 1915; and became known by the present name before 1986.

 Diocese of Nasik

-In 1929, Nasik diocese was founded from Bombay; her present bishop is Sharad Gaikwad.
+In 1929, Nasik diocese was founded from Bombay; her present bishop is the Rt.
+Rev. Darbara Singh.